Chapter 14: Lookup Arguments

 Comparison: Custom Gates vs. Lookup Tables

-Both mechanisms extend PLONK beyond vanilla gates.
-They address different problems.
+Both custom gates and lookup tables extend PLONK beyond vanilla arithmetic, but they solve fundamentally different problems.

 $$Q_L a + Q_R b + Q_O c + Q_M ab + Q_{\text{pow5}} a^5 + Q_C = 0$$